Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

 Yeah.
-I think it's someone that didn't invent a game through right.
-Correct me if I'm wrong, but that's been on my watch list for ages.
-I just haven't had a chance to watch it.
-But like, it was there that invented game theory.
-Like super used, super utilized thing across the entire world.
-Like it's used in economics and like all sorts of use in business.
+I think it’s someone who helped develop game theory—correct me if I’m wrong—but that’s been on my watch list for ages.
+I just haven’t had a chance to watch it.
+Game theory is super-useful across the entire world.
+It’s used in economics and all sorts of business applications.

 00:02:04:23 - 00:02:13:21